cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 The security requirements for KDFs used with the frameworks in this document are laid out in {{security-kdfs}}.

-# Hybrid KEMs {#framework}
+# Hybrid KEMs {#frameworks}

 In this section, we define four frameworks for building hybrid KEMs.
 These frameworks are based on a common set of subroutines for things like key generation and computing a final shared secret.

 The four frameworks vary along two axes: